skyzyx/resume/README.md

 #### Front-end Developer (Contract), Yahoo!
 Messenger (November 2007—January 2008)

-* Ryan lead the front-end development of the Spring 2008 re-launch of the Yahoo!
+* Lead the front-end development of the Spring 2008 re-launch of the Yahoo!
 Messenger website.
 He collaborated with a core team of developers to provide increased usability, accessibility, organic search engine optimization (SEO), and simplified maintenance, resulting in exceptionally tuned performance for 29 locales.

-* Ryan was involved in tuning the front-end stack for performance, where they employed semantically valid HTML/CSS, caching, gzipping, image spriting, code minification, and reduced HTTP requests, resulting in exceptional performance.
+* Involved in tuning the front-end stack for performance, where they employed semantically valid HTML/CSS, caching, gzipping, image spriting, code minification, and reduced HTTP requests, resulting in exceptional performance.

 ### [Stryker](https://www.crunchbase.com/organization/stryker) — San Jose, CA

 #### User Interface Developer (Contract; May 2005—September 2006)

-* Ryan was a core member of the team tasked with re-building the company intranet site around Oracle Portal.
+* Core member of the team tasked with re-building the company intranet site around Oracle Portal.
 His time was spent writing and discussing functional and technical documentation, conducting usability interviews, and creating a fresh UI that employed user-centered design principles, web standards, and fancy new AJAX tech.

-* Ryan was also a member of the Endora Marketing Team, which was geared towards spreading information about the company's move to Oracle's ERP software.
-In that capacity, Ryan maintained the Endora website, wrote numerous articles for the monthly newsletter, interviewed project leads, and created fun little ERP-related polls to help drive interest in the project.
+* Member of the Endora Marketing Team, which was geared towards spreading information about the company's move to Oracle's ERP software.
+In that capacity, Ryan maintained the Endora website, wrote numerous articles for the monthly newsletter, interviewed project leads, and created fun little ERP-related polls to help drive interest in the project (essentially internal marketing).

-* Ryan worked with the eBusiness team to improve maintenance and development for the UI of the GlobalSource project.
+* Worked with the eBusiness team to improve maintenance and development for the UI of the GlobalSource project.
 He also re-engineered the Stryker Endoscopy public site to follow modern web standards, and built a PHP-based templating system for the site that significantly sped up development.

 ### [Digital Impact](https://www.crunchbase.com/organization/digital-impact-2) — San Mateo, CA

 #### Production Specialist (March 2004—April 2005)

-* Ryan coordinated with Campaign Managers on email campaign integration, with responsibility for email content and change requests, and ensuring that the content format was consistent with client requirements.
+* Coordinated with Campaign Managers on email campaign integration, with responsibility for email content and change requests, and ensuring that the content format was consistent with client requirements.
 He performed the quality tracking and reporting of campaign integration-related metrics, and consulted and troubleshot on text and HTML templates.

-* Ryan maintained HTML code guidelines, provided optimal design and processing, and provided suggestions for strategic and process improvements.
+* Maintained HTML code guidelines, provided optimal design and processing, and provided suggestions for strategic and process improvements.
 He also acted as syndication expert for the internal RSS development team.

-* Ryan's client experience included Banana Republic, SBC (now AT&T), Hewlett Packard (HP), Sony Style, Lexus, MAC Make-up.
+* Client experience included Banana Republic, SBC (now AT&T), Hewlett Packard (HP), Sony Style, Lexus, MAC Make-up.

 > [!NOTE]
 > Earlier experience from before I graduated college is available upon request.